 Pentatonic scales have five notes – two of the notes in the ordinary scale are missed out.
 There are two pentatonic scales, a pentatonic major and a pentatonic minor.
-These scales are easy to learn and generate lots of music, from heavy metal through mainstream rock jamming to folk tunes.
+These scales are easy to learn and generate lots of music, from blues and heavy metal through to mainstream rock jamming and folk tunes.

 Pentatonic scales are great for improvising because they provide a limited set of notes which sound good over a maximum number of chords.
 Because there are only five of them, it’s easier to pick a note, and it’s more likely to be a good one.

 If you're interested in boosting your popular-styles keyboard skills using this approach, please watch this introductory video.

 Here's some sample content from the Musicarta Pentatonics Workbook theory modules.

 The C, F and G pentatonic major scales use only the white piano keys.

 Work through the method two-handed following the green-for left hand/orange for right hand colour coding.
 Say the scale-tone names (tonic, second/2, third/3, fifth/5, sixth/6) out loud every time!

 G pentatonic major

 Using the Pentatonic Workbook keyboard diagrams, you can immediately start picking out pentatonic melodies at the keyboard.
 ‘Doodle’ with both hands covering a total of perhaps eight or nine notes - the shaded octave and a couple of notes either side.
 Start and end on your ‘T’ note (for tonic, explained below).

 You're sure to find the sound is familiar!